 The Bear-proof Canister

 Most winter backpackers, even ones who go ultra-light will not take issue with the basics I have mentioned, but out of all my gear, one item gets the most questions.
 It is the 2lb (0.9 kilos) hard-shell bear-proof food canister.
 Most ultra-light backpackers prefer cloth sacks that can be hung from trees (only 9–11 ounces, including cord).
 However, in some places, such as the North Cascades National Park, a hard-shell food canister is actually required, at least in some locations and times of the year (June 1– November 15).
 By “winter” I don’t mean only December 21st (winter solstice to spring equinox)—I mean winter conditions or snow camping which can be almost year-round at some elevations and well into June even at 3000 feet.

 But why carry it when it’s not required or when bears are hibernating?
 First, black bears may be out in mild winters.
-One can assume that what the rangers have figured out in the park probably applies in many places in the Cascades outside the park.
+One can assume that what the Rangers have figured out in the National Parks probably applies in many places in the Cascades outside the parks.

 My main reason for not using cloth food sacks is that in many places, especially at high elevations where I tend to be, there is not always a good place to hang a sack.
 Trees are scarce and shorter at high elevations.
 Sometimes trees are encased in snow and hard to approach.
 That said, I can shorten this explanation but admitting that bears are a concern, but not my main concern.
 Thankfully, I don’t have any stories to relate about bears trying and failing to get into my food canister.

 It’s not just Bears

 The truth is, there are plenty of smaller mammals running about in the snow, even when bears are not around.
-These little mammals, including mice, will joyously chew a hole through a tent, backpack, or sack to get to your camp food.
-They are also after nest billing materials such as string and the down in your sleeping bag.
+These little mammals, including mice, will quickly chew a hole through a tent, backpack, or sack to get to your camp food.
+They are also after nest billing materials such as string and the down in your sleeping bag and there isn’t anything you can do about that.